AdaCore/spark2014/docs/lrm/source/packages.rst

 (explicit) initial declaration of a function.
 A function whose Volatile_Function aspect is True is said to be a *volatile function*.
 A protected function is also defined to be a *volatile function*.
-[Unlike non-volatile functions, two calls to a volatile function with all inputs equal need not return the same result.]
+[Unlike nonvolatile functions, two calls to a volatile function with all inputs equal need not return the same result.]

 .. centered:: **Legality Rules**